 This funny, fast-paced story of taking in suddenly homeless kittens imparts a not-so-subtle message about immigration.
 Young readers will enjoy the eye-popping illustrations and the main character's overreactions, and, as in other books in the series, the blend of humor and eventual empathy is front and center.
-But the empathy and story feel forced, with Kitty's simplistic, angry reactions geared more toward the younger end of the publisher's recommended age range (7-10), opposite the more advanced vocabulary and sentences from Uncle Murray.
+But Kitty's simplistic, angry reactions seem geared more toward the younger end of the publisher's recommended age range (7-10) opposite the more advanced vocabulary and sentences from Uncle Murray.

 Talk to your kids about ...